 Here are a few easy and effective approaches to the dinnertime dilemma.

 Have a Week's Worth of Menus in Mind

 Whether you write them down or keep them in your head, you need five to seven kid-tested, parent-approved main dishes.
 Pick options that are easy and popular with everyone.
-Once you have an entrée, such as tacos, spaghetti, oven-baked chicken or slow-cooker stew, all you have to add is a vegetable and/or fruit and perhaps a whole-grain roll to complete the meal.
+Once you have an entrée, such as tacos, spaghetti, or slow-cooker stew, all you have to add is a vegetable and/or fruit and perhaps a whole-grain roll to complete the meal.